nzaupa/FPGA_resonant_converter/_sources/docs/design/RT_sensing.md

 After have experience some problem with high voltage sensing, we can generalize the acquisition chain as:
 - capacitor grid reducing of an integer factor. e.g. $3\times3$ grid ($9$ capacitors) reduces of a factor $3$.
 It is suggested to keep it symmetric with an odd number.
 We might think of some other configurations.
 The important is that the equivalent capacitance is $C_r$ (does not waste power);
-- voltage divider with 3 resistor to attenuate the voltage (waste power);
+- voltage divider with 3 resistors to attenuate the voltage (waste power);
 - signal transformer: connected to the central resistor, step down the voltage and ensure galvanic isolation.

 ```{warning}